prismspecs/Virtual-Environments/week04/readme.md

   + Duplicate the light source, create another color material, etc.

-  + Import Yoda to scene
+  + Import 3d model to scene
   + Lighting is not applied, you must Generate Lightmap UVs on the model

   + Project Settings -> Lighting